Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Probing Visual Encoders for Scene Understanding

 We categorize visual foundation models into three categories, with an overview of the evaluated models provided in Table~\ref{tab:evaluated_models}.
-For image encoders, we evaluated DINOv2~\citep{dinov2}, LSeg~\citep{lseg}, CLIP~\citep{clip}, and StableDiffusion (SD)~\citep{stablediffusion}.
+For image encoders, we evaluate DINOv2~\citep{dinov2}, LSeg~\citep{lseg}, CLIP~\citep{clip}, and StableDiffusion (SD)~\citep{stablediffusion}.
 For the video modality, we evaluate V-JEPA~\citep{vjepa}, the state-of-the-art video understanding model succeeding VideoMAE~\citep{videomae,videomaev2} for a wide spectrum of perception and reasoning tasks, as well as StableVideoDiffusion (SVD)~\citep{stablevideodiffusion}, a video generative model.
 The lack of large-scale 3D scene-level datasets hinders the development of strong zero-shot generalizable 3D foundation models as opposed to their 2D counterparts.
-However, for comparison, we evaluated Swin3D~\citep{swin3d}, a 3D backbone that achieves leading performance in zero-shot perception tasks in multiple evaluation datasets compared to earlier methods~\citep{pointcontrast,contrastivescenecontexts,depthcontrast}.
+However, for comparison, we evaluate Swin3D~\citep{swin3d}, a 3D backbone that achieves leading performance in zero-shot perception tasks in multiple evaluation datasets compared to previous methods~\citep{pointcontrast,contrastivescenecontexts,depthcontrast}.
 Swin3D is pretrained on Structured3D~\citep{structured3d}, a dataset 10 times larger than ScanNet~\citep{scannet}.
+In addition, we also evaluate the SAM model~\cite{segmentanything}, an open-world instance segmentation model pretrained on the SA-1B~\cite{segmentanything} dataset, and the Uni3D model~\cite{uni3d}, which is an object-centric 3D foundation model pretrained on a mixture of datasets proposed by OpenShape~\cite{liu2024openshape}.
+The detailed results of the evaluation of these two models are provided in the supplementary material.